 However, the Type Cover is still a tablet keyboard.
 While you can work, even touch type on the keys, it isn’t as good for sustained writing sessions as a the keyboard on a full-price laptop.
 This is where Microsoft’s comparison with the MacBook Air falls short.
 All the functionality is there, but the experience isn’t the same.

 And that’s the key to understanding the Surface Pro 3.
 It’s the perfect device for certain people in certain niches, it can be both the functional equivalent of a good quality tablet and a laptop.

 Generally attempts at hybrid devices end up with something that’s not the best of both worlds.
 There are compromises.
 In this case, you end up with a less than perfect laptop keyboard — if you don’t spend all day typing, that’s not going to matter.

 I’m not one for sticking a laptop on my lap.
 I work at desks and tables.
-When I don’t I use a tablet without a keyboard.
-When Microsoft says the Surface Pro 3 can be used on your lap, it is telling the truth, but I found it uncomfortable and the weight is distributed in an unnerving way.
+When I don’t, I use a tablet without a keyboard.
+When Microsoft says the Surface Pro 3 can be used on your lap, it is telling the truth, but it is uncomfortable and the weight is distributed in an unnerving way.